How to Get a Payday Loan — Step-by-Step Application Guide (2026)

 If approved, you will receive a formal loan agreement.
 Read every line carefully before signing.
 The agreement must disclose, by federal law (Truth in Lending Act):

 Once you e-sign the agreement, funds are deposited via ACH direct deposit to your bank account.
-If you apply and are approved before 2 PM on a business day, most lenders deposit funds the same day (within 1-2 hours).
-Weekend and after-hours applications are funded the next business day morning.
+Some lenders may offer same-day funding for early, fully verified weekday applications, while others fund the next business day.
+Weekend and after-hours applications are commonly processed on the next business day.

 Online vs In-Store: Which Is Better?